-In FFY 2018, Louisiana's roadside inspection program will continue concentrating on driver-focused inspections, aimed at removing fatigued and impaired drivers.
+In FFY 2019, Louisiana's roadside inspection program will continue concentrating on driver-focused inspections, aimed at removing fatigued and impaired drivers.
 This emphasis is in recognition of the evidence that operator condition/error continues to play a significant factor in CMV crashes, and will be the primary focus of Level III, driver-only inspections.
-LSP / MCSAP will attempt to meet or exceed FMCSA's recommended number of Level III inspections (at least 33% of all inspections performed), however, inspectors will continue to look for vehicle safety violations, and when necessary, perform a Level I or II inspection in lieu of a Level III.
-In FFY 2018, LSP will enforce the new ERODS mandate as specified by FMCSA.
+LSP will attempt to meet or exceed FMCSA's recommended number of Level I and Level III inspections performed (at least 33% Level III and 25% Level I), however, inspectors may perform any Level inspection necessary, as circumstances dictate.
+Additionally, LSP will enforce FMCSA's new ELD mandate during all roadside and enforcement activities.